9 Yoga Poses for a Dose of Stress Relief

 - Start in tabletop pose on all fours, hands under shoulders and knees under hips.

-- Your neck should be long and neutral—keep your gaze towards the front of your yoga mat.
+- Your neck should be long and neutral — keep your gaze toward the front of your yoga mat.

-- Slowly arch your back upwards so your spine reaches towards the ceiling.
+- Slowly arch your back upward so your spine reaches toward the ceiling.
 Breathe in.

-- Move your head to look up as you drop your belly towards the floor, causing a dip in your back.
+- Move your head to look up as you drop your belly toward the floor, causing a dip in your back.
 Breathe out.

 - Breathe in and out for several minutes, alternating between the two positions.